 1. Let's get started with a town tour from the Santuario de La Cinta until the Paseo de la Ría.
 Let's go for a walk at Plaza de Las Monjas or let's get into the Parque Moret.
 We cannot forget to visit the well-known neighbourhood Barrio Obrero or to stare at the estuary from the dock Muelle del Tinto, both of them symbols of the British heritage of our town.
-And if you want to see amazing sunsets bathed in a magical light, come to the Conquero, our natural lookout.
+And if you want to see amazing sunsets bathed in a magical light, come to the Conquero site, our natural lookout.
 If you think it's high time to top up your energy level, of course, Huelva offers a wide and varied range of gastronomic options, as well as a long wine menu.
 Doesn't it make your mouth water?

 2. Around our town, there are lots of places deserving to be known, such as the a.k.a lugares colombinos ("Columbus places"), because Huelva is also about history and it’s full of amazing events.
 Then we move to the town nearby, La Rábida, just on the other side of the river.
 Can you imagine how would it be to cross the Atlantic Ocean more than five centuries ago?
-You can see what the ships commanded by Christopher Columbus look like at the Muelle de las Carabelas.
-If you like, we can also find out an astonishing fauna at the Parque Botánico José Celestino Mutis, because meeting the Mother Nature in Huelva is a reality.
+You can see what the ships commanded by Christopher Columbus looked like at the Muelle de las Carabelas.
+If you like, we can also find out an astonishing fauna at the Parque Botánico José Celestino Mutis, because meeting Mother Nature in Huelva is a reality.
 Let's sit under a robust tree and look at the landscape.
 Afterwards, shall we check how a monk’s lifestyle is?
-Let's go to the Monasterio de La Rábida (Friary of La Rábida) to find out how they live, let's take shelter at its walls and admire the paintings by the artist Daniel Vázquez Díaz, native of Huelva, which decorate its walls.
+Let's go to the Monasterio de La Rábida (Friary of La Rábida) to find out how they live, let's take shelter within its walls and admire the paintings by the artist Daniel Vázquez Díaz, native of Huelva, which decorate them.

 4. Do you prefer powerful emotions?
 Are you up for crossing the border between Spain and Portugal by zip line?
 You can do it!
 There's a cross-border zip line joining Sanlúcar del Guadiana (Spain) and Alcoutim (Portugal).
 As the offer is so complete in these villages, apart from eating delicious meals, we can also find out more about their history and their relationship thanks to their Castles at Sanlúcar del Guadiana (Spain) and at Alcoutim (Portugal).